AVu120/menu-survey/README.md

 ## License

-This project has a MIT licence (refer to LICENSE file).
+This project has a MIT license (refer to LICENSE file).